 Wednesday: Build a replica of the Terracotta Warriors or of The Great Wall of China.
 Look for photos of these national treasures and discuss their cultural significance.

-Thursday: Invite someone over who has visited or lived in China, and listen to their first-hand accounts of the region.
+Thursday: Invite someone over who has visited or lived in China (find a podcast or youtube video), and listen to their first-hand accounts of the region.
 Take a look at ancient Chinese systems of mathematics.
 Study Confucianism.

-Friday: Visit a museum exhibit about Chinese civilization.
+Friday: Visit a museum exhibit about Chinese civilization (or find a virtual online tour).
 Pretend you are a tour guide and design an advertisement featuring the most impressive sites in the country.

 If the week is a success, you may decide that unit studies will be a regular part of your homeschooling routine.
 The possibilities for developing engaging, fun-filled unit studies are endless, and your kids will love helping you develop these lesson plans.
 There are also many online resources featuring unit studies that you can purchase or download for free.

 More Homeschool Unit Study Articles

 Jamie Gaddy, B.S., M.Ed., Ed.D. has been a college education professor for over 17 years.
 Education has been a part of her life in both the classroom and as a principal.
 Six children later found her dissatisfied with traditional school and homeschool became the better fit.
 She is also a pastor’s wife, editor, and entrepreneur who now homeschools four of her six children in Georgia.
 Jamie loves to share about her homeschool experience to help other homeschoolers find success.
 Connect with her at [email protected]